Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/problem-set-intro-to-oop.md

 ### !end-placeholder

 ### !hint
-Read through this example code to see what useage of `adjust_to_speed_limit` could look like:
+Read through this example code to see what usage of `adjust_to_speed_limit` could look like:

 ```python
 bus = Automobile()